Chillu1/ModiBuff/README.md

 Non-pool benchmarks don't really matter for ModiBuff, since it will only slow down when allocating the new modifiers in the pools.

-Pooling in ModiBuff is 280X faster than original (because of pooling & reset)
+Pooling in ModiBuff is 430X faster than original old version (because of pooling & reset)
-But it's also faster in case of doing init/stack/refresh on an existing modifier (we don't create a new modifier)
+But it's also much faster in cases of doing init/stack/refresh on an existing modifier (we don't create a new modifier anymore)
-ModiBuffEcs is a bit on the slow side because we're creating the entities and their components, instead of reusing them, like in the case of
+ModiBuffEcs is a bit on the slow side for now, because we're creating the entities and their components, instead of reusing them, like in the case of ModiBuff.
-ModiBuff.

 Mixed modifier = N of each.
 Ex.
 2560 instances * 40 recipes = 102_400 modifiers
 100_000 mixed modifiers = 21MB